It’s time for an important pop quiz. The following are among the leading causes of death for American women.

 Here is some hard data about the percentage of American women killed by the top health risks, according to the Centers for Disease Control and Prevention1:

-- 24 percent - Heart Disease.
+- Heart Disease - 24 percent.
 Also known as “cardiovascular disease,” heart disease includes a range of issues, most of which are reated to plaque buildup in arteries.

-- 5.9 percent - Chronic lower respiratory diseases.
+- Chronic Lower Respiratory Deseases - 5.9 percent.
 The most common chronic lower respiratory disease is chronic obstructive pulmonary disease, or COPD, which includes emphysema and chronic bronchitis.

 Other Important Truths Relating to Heart Disease in American Women

 Often overlooked or downplayed in the literature and media surrounding women and heart disease are these:

 - Heart disease affects a higher rate of African-American and Hispanic women than Caucasian women and Asian American women.
 That breakdown is:2

 - Black: 6.5 percent